Vthyarilops/bashscriptsandshit/OneScript/README.md

 --------------------------------------------Use-------------------------------------------------------
-For general use just install git and as a regular user (non root) "cd ~/ && git clone https://github.com/Vthyarilops/onescript && cd onescript && ./TheOneScript" for the Arch linux install script, git clone to any directory after root partition has been mounted, cd to directory, and run as normal.
-It will automatically copy the OneScriptChroot to /mnt and execute it inside a chroot, once completed (ik reboot doesn't work correctly) if you want ZSH config use general use steps (ie. clone to home folder, skip Arch installer step ofc)
+For general use just install git and as a regular user (non root) "cd ~/ && wget https://github.com/Vthyarilops/bashscriptsandshit/releases/download/0.1/onescript.tar.gz && tar xvf onescript.tar.gz && cd onescript && ./TheOneScript" for the Arch linux install script, download to any directory after root partition has been mounted, cd to directory, and run as normal.
+It will automatically copy the OneScriptChroot to /mnt and execute it inside a chroot, once completed if you want ZSH config use general use steps (ie. clone to home folder, skip Arch installer step ofc)

 --------------------------------------------IMPORTANT-------------------------------------------------